-Casey Rummel started by coaching C Team three season ago, then became varsity coach a year later; 2022 marks his third year as head of the program and he is now excited to be in the assistant coach role at the varsity level.
-Casey is in his fourth year as an English teacher at LWHS.
+Casey Rummel started by coaching C Team three season ago, then became varsity coach a year later; 2023 marks his fourth year as a coach of the program and he is now excited to be in the assistant coach role at the varsity level.
+Casey is in his fifth year as an English teacher at LWHS.

 Growing up, Casey played soccer in local leagues, but chose basketball over soccer in high school.
 He currently plays soccer in adult leagues around Seattle, where he lives.
 Though he stopped playing for a few years, his love for the game never dwindled.
 He has always been passionate about all aspects of “the beautiful game,” from tactics to psychology to player development.
 His coaching philosophy centers on the belief that mindset, attitude, and effort are more important than talent; in addition to the inherent joy of playing and coaching the game itself, he believes that soccer is an ideal medium for developing lifelong character traits like commitment, growth mindset, and teamwork.

 Casey is eager to build on the foundation established by the coaching staff, players, and parents.

 "I am honored to have the opportunity to help these young men develop into better soccer players, better athletes, better community members, and better people."

 Kevin Vaché is returning to the Kang coaching staff for the thirdyear.
 He has coached boys’ soccer rec and Select teams since 2007 and has thoroughly enjoyed helping players develop their soccer and life skills as they grew from kindergarteners to young men.
 He credits his own years of playing soccer for Select and high school teams for building the same collaboration and team building skills he employs as Enterprise Sales Manager for Amazon Web Services.